FelixDou/FelixDou.github.io/_pages/cv.md

 - April 2023 - September 2023 : Machine Learning Intern
   - R&D department at [Aubay](https://aubay.com/en/)
-  - Creation of a web application to automatically summarize a meeting
+  - Developed a web application for automatic meeting summarization using Python, Flask, and BERT models.
+  - Deployed the application on AWS with Docker.
+  - Collaborated with 6 team members using Agile methodology.
-  - Worked in a team of 6 members
+  - Presented our work in front of 200 company's employees

 # Skills